Thursday (band): Second return (2020–present)

 In June 2020, Thursday announced that their first show in nearly two years would take place at Riot Fest in September 2021.
 The band reunited without Everding, reverting to the Full Collapse and War All the Time-era line-up.
 Between August 2020 and April 2021, the band shared three virtual performances entitled Signals.
 The first performance (V1) featured guest guitarist Frank Iero, and largely consisted of stripped-back versions of the band's songs.
 The second (V2) was a commemorative holiday show, with guests including Iero, Jim Ward, Walter Schriefels and Bartees Strange.
 The third and final performance (V3) saw the band performing Full Collapse and No Devolución in their entirety.

 In June 2021, the band shared a cover of Bruce Springsteen's "Dancing in the Dark" as part of an ongoing series of covers headed by the creative collective Two Minutes To Late Night.
 They also played a series of live shows that same month throughout the east coast and midwest of the US, with Taking Back Sunday and Piebald.

 In October 2021, the band were featured in Dan Ozzi's book Sellout: The Major Label Feeding Frenzy That Swept Punk, Emo, And Hardcore 1994–2007.
 A chapter on War All the Time was included in the book, as well as a photo of the band performing live serving as the book's cover.
 In July 2022, the band headlined Philadelphia's This is Hardcore Fest, playing Full Collapse in its entirety.
+By this point, Thursday became a "core trio" of Rickly, Pedulla and Rule, with Norman Brannon (of Texas Is the Reason) replacing Keeley as touring guitarist and Stu Richardson (of Lostprophets and No Devotion) replacing Payne as touring bassist.